isaacseymour/activejob-retry/README.md

 Supported Versions
 ------------------

-Rails 4.2 and 5.0 are supported, on all versions of MRI which they support, except Ruby 1.9.3.
-Other Ruby runtimes (e.g. JRuby, Rubinius) probably work, but are not tested in Travis CI.
+Rails 4.2 and 5.0 are supported, Ruby 2.1+.
+Other Ruby runtimes (e.g. JRuby,
+Rubinius) probably work, but are not tested in Travis CI.

 Contributing
 ------------